JudithLamb/Cluster-tracking/README.md

     cos_DF.to_parquet(("Data/cosine_%d.gzip" %(i)), compression="gzip")
 ```

 We then filtered the similaritry matrices according to a threshold.
-This threshold is chosen over all the matrices in order to reduce the number of edges in the networks while obtaining a minimum number of isolated patient.
+This threshold is chosen over all the matrices in order to reduce the number of edges in the networks while obtaining a minimum number of isolated patients.
+From the matrices constructed with the simulated sample, we choose a threshold of 0.7 because this is where we observe the fastest decrease in the number of edges and there is only a small number of isolated patients (see figure below).

 ![example visualization](Figure/cosine_threshold.png)

-With the simulated patient, we chose
+From each filtered matrix, we obtain a patient network in which patients are connected only if they have a cosine similarity $\ge 0.7$.
+The patient network at 60 years of age is represented in the figure below.

+### Identifying clusters of patients from raw data